Day trip to

 You can easily walk through Solvang within two to three hours, depending how on much time you spend visiting the many souvenir and antique shops.
 Tourism is the town’s largest revenue source, and the whole town is geared towards the weekend tourist.
 This becomes very obvious if you visit during the weekend.
 On Saturdays especially, Solvang is filled with people walking the small streets and browsing the many shops.
 It is a relaxing place to go visit especially on a sunny day which abound in California.
 It is best to allocate at least 5 or 6 hours in Solvang, to allow you to enjoy this beautiful village as there are many things to do in Solvang, especially for the first time visitor.

 There’s a giant wooden clog sitting street-side, a windmill that’s modeled after some of Denmark’s finest, and steeply sloped roofs despite the fact that it never snows here.
-On almost every menu in town, alongside club sandwiches and hamburgers, you’ll find the aebleskiver: a golfball-size hybrid between a pancake and a donut that literally translates from Danish to “apple slices.”
+On almost every menu in town, alongside club sandwiches and hamburgers, you’ll find the ever so comfort food called aebleskiver: a golfball-size hybrid between a pancake and a donut that literally translates from Danish to “apple slices.”

 Cozy downtown Solvang features Danish restaurants unique half-timbered architecture, and great boutique shopping.
 Bakeries seem to be the most popular storefront which results in the scent of pancakes and pastries wafting through the air.
 Your best bet is to arrive in town hungry and ready to consume some sugar—you can easily pass a few hours alternating between popping into shops and munching on mouthwatering Scandinavian goodies.